Serv360/fragmentation_bird/README.md

 To merge all the dataset created in the relevant folders in the main data folder, one should use the main_merge.py file in the merge folder.

-At the end, one obtains two dataset, final_data, which contains absolute values of each variable and difference_data, which contains differences of these variables for all couples of two years among 2008, 2012 and 2018.
+At the end, one obtains two datasets, final_data, which contains absolute values of each variable and difference_data, which contains differences of these variables for all couples of two years among 2008, 2012 and 2018.
 These datasets are stored in main_path/data/merged_data.

 ### Analysis